ocaml/ocaml.org/data/pages/governance.md

 As the environment changes, this document should also be updated such that it consistently reflects how things are.

-### Disambiguation - the meaning of OCaml.org
+### Disambiguation - The Meaning of OCaml.org

 When using the term 'OCaml.org', there is the potential for a number of different interpretations.
-To reduce confusion, these are described below and the meaning of the term *for this document* is explained.
+To reduce confusion, these are described below, and the meaning of the term *for this document* is also explained.

 *Second-level domain name* - This is the domain name we are familiar with, 'OCaml.org', which has associated sub-domains and records (NB: Just for